CONVEX

 Current Macro RegimeSTAGFLATIONDEEPENING

-The theory rests on a key structural dynamic: approximately $13 trillion in dollar-denominated debt sits outside the United States.
-Foreign governments, corporations, and banks that borrowed in dollars must continually source USD to service that debt, creating persistent structural demand regardless of Fed policy direction.
-When dollar liquidity tightens globally, this demand intensifies.
+The theory rests on a foundational structural dynamic: approximately $13 trillion in dollar-denominated debt sits outside the United States, a figure that has grown significantly since the post-GFC era of ultra-cheap dollar funding.
+Foreign governments, corporations, and banks that borrowed in dollars must continually source USD to service that debt, creating persistent structural demand that operates independently of Fed policy direction.
+When dollar liquidity tightens globally, this demand intensifies into a self-reinforcing squeeze.
+Crucially, this mechanism differs from traditional purchasing power parity models: it is a flow dynamic driven by debt-service obligations and safe-haven capital allocation, not relative inflation differentials.

 Why It Matters for Traders

-For macro traders, the Milkshake Theory provides a framework for understanding why emerging market currencies and commodity prices often crack when the DXY rallies — not because of local fundamentals, but because of dollar funding pressure.
-It also explains why traditional safe-haven assets like gold and Bitcoin can sell off during acute dollar strength episodes, as leveraged players liquidate to meet margin calls in USD.
+For macro traders, the Milkshake Theory provides a unifying framework for understanding why emerging market currencies and commodity prices often crack in tandem when the DXY rallies, not because of deteriorating local fundamentals, but because of acute dollar funding pressure overwhelming domestic monetary conditions.
+It explains seemingly paradoxical behavior: why gold and Bitcoin can sell off sharply during inflationary episodes, as leveraged players liquidate hard assets to meet margin calls denominated in USD.
+In September 2022, gold fell below $1,620/oz even as U.S. CPI remained above 8%, a move that baffles inflation-framework traders but fits cleanly within the milkshake narrative.

 How to Read and Interpret It